dijkstrw/5x5x2/README.md

 - an automouse mode for fast-clicking
 - programmable macro keys via serial
 - storing current configuration in "userflash"
+- sk68xx backlight leds

-The board is programmed using a 6-pin TagConnect, that must be wired to a STM Discovery SWD/STLink programming port.
+The board is programmed using a 4-pin SWIO/SWCLK .1'' header.

 Building
 ========